 "Close to Home" ("War of the Worlds")

 I wanted to do something a bit different than my usual anime influenced stuff.
-Cartoon-style is cool and all, the Blockbuster Gallery is all about trying new things (at least that was my goal for the year).
-I picked the more "realistic" route.
+Cartoon-style is cool and all, but like Jake and I have said in previous ramblings, the gallery was all about trying new things (at least that was our goal) so I picked a more "realistic" route.
 And I think it turned out pretty darn good. - Tony

-Ink Smudges: It was five days before the deadline and I was pushing Tony into getting a picture done for "War of the Worlds".
-Sure he had been putting long hours in at work and getting ready to move, not to mention having two kids off on summer vacation.
+Ink Smudges: It was five days before the deadline, and I was pushing Tony into getting a picture done for "War of the Worlds".
+Sure, he had been putting long hours in at work and getting ready to move; not to mention having two kids off on summer vacation.
 The guy was exhausted.
-But after nine weeks of trouble-free updates, I wasn't going to let him drop the ball now (even though if he had, I certainly wouldn't have held it against him.
-Harrass him yes, but not hold it against him).
+But after nine weeks of uninterrupted updates, I wasn't going to let him drop the ball now even though if he had, I certainly wouldn't have held it against him.
+Harass him yes, but not hold it against him.

-So we were coming up with ideas and he thought we should take a break from all the cartoonish entries we've done lately and try something in a more 'serious' manner.
-At the time I thought it was just a suggestion since it led into how he thought I stink at drawing noses and the way I draw women is unrealistic (which I agree on both counts, by the way).
-To me I took it as a friendly critique session.
-But when Tony handed me the pencils to "Close to Home", I began to see differently.
-Maybe I'm wrong but I think my homeboy took our talk a little too personal than it was meant to be.
+So, when we were coming up with ideas and he thought we should try something in a more 'serious' manner, I dismissed it as merely a suggestion since it usually wound up into how he thought I stink at drawing noses and the way I draw women is unrealistic (which I agree on both counts, by the way).
+Friendly critiques and nothing more.

 He didn't have anything to prove to me, but damn I'm glad he did. - Jake